v-zhuravlev/zbx_plugin_mqtt/README.md

 `./configure --enable-agent2`
 `make`

-You will then find new agent with plugin included in src/go/bin dir
+You will then find new agent with plugin included in `src/go/bin` dir

 Test it by running
-`zabbix-agent2 -t agent.ping`
+`./zabbix-agent2 -t agent.ping -c ../conf/zabbix_agent2.conf`

 ## TODO